Paridhicodes/FindPaws/README.md

 [(Back to the top)](#-findpaws-engage-2022--)

 ## Challenges Faced
 1. The major challenge was recognizing and matching the faces of dogs.
-Though, there are a lot a APIs that support human face recognition, none of theme clearly mentions about face recognition and face matching in animals.
+Though, there are a lot a APIs that support human face recognition, none of them clearly mentions about face recognition and face matching in animals.
    - *Therefore, I decided to implement tflite models inorder to predict the breeds of the dogs, since, dogs of same breed look almost same.
-Then, I decided to incorporate the feature of fetching locations of both finders and owners to give a more accurate results.
+Then, I decided to incorporate the feature of fetching locations of both finders and owners to give more accurate results.
 Moreover, when the probable owners of the pets are displayed to the finders, the age, image and other information of the lost dogs is also displayed.
-So, the finder being the eye witness can contact only those owners whose lost dogs resemble the the found dog the most based on the additional information.*
+So, the finder being the eye witness may contact only those owners whose lost dogs resemble the found dog the most based on the additional information.*

 2. Another challenge was to fetch the records having information of all the dogs that have been marked missng within a 50km radius.
 Doing manual calculations on latitude and longitude would compromise with the efficiency and performance of the app.
    - *After a lot of research, I came across GeoFlutterFire, an open-source library that allows you to store and query a set of keys based on their geographic location.
 It uses geopoints and geohash to selectively load only the data near certain locations, keeping your applications light and responsive, even with extremely large datasets.*